 Individual study spaces, Library PCs, WiFi, printing facilities and print collections are available on site.
-Group Study Rooms are closed, and no bookings will be taken for meetings or events.
+Group Study Rooms are closed.

-Live chat is available from 8am-8pm Monday to Friday via our website.
+Live chat is available from 8am-8pm Monday to Thursday; 8am-5pm Friday via our website.
 Look for the ‘Chat with us’ button.

 Where required, your initial enquiry will be directed on to specialist librarians or IT staff who can provide expert advice and solutions.

 - Print items can be requested via OneSearch and picked up at any library.

 - Collection items do not need to be returned during COVID-19, with the exception of requested loans and High Demand items.
 Please renew your loans via My Library Account, and contact us if you have any questions.

 - A scanned copy of a book chapter or journal article can be supplied to UWA students and staff, in accordance with copyright limits, via OneSearch - search for the item and sign in for all your requesting options.
 Scanned items will be supplied by email.